 Frequently Asked Questions About Winters In Turkey

 A. Turkey in winter receives snowfall and a bit rain too.
 The average temperature in -2 degree Celsius.
-The average temperature at the Black Sea Region during winter is 7 degree Celsius.
+The average temperature at the Black Sea Region during winter is 7 degrees Celsius.

-A. Though the temperatures vary across Turkey, the coldest month in Istanbul is Frbruary.
+A. Though the temperatures vary across Turkey, the coldest month in Istanbul is February.